 Shaping buns and rolls require a slightly different approach than a standard loaf of sourdough bread.
 Typically, dough weights are much smaller, and it's also usually enriched with butter and sugar.
 This makes for a softer dough that can be challenging to handle depending on the percentage of these ingredients.
 This guide will go into my approach for shaping buns and rolls, the pans I like to use, and a few other tips and tricks I've discovered along the way.

-Over the years I've found the following pans to be the best for sourdough buns and rolls.
-They're nonstick (although, I still butter the interior), extremely durable, and have lasted so many bakes in my home kitchen without any signs of giving up.
+Over the years, I've found the following pans to be the best for sourdough buns and rolls.
+They're nonstick (although I still butter the interior), extremely durable, and have lasted so many bakes in my home kitchen without giving up.

 These LLoydPans are nonstick and conduct heat incredibly well, browning the bottom and sides of whatever is inside just as well as the top.
 They're made in the USA and are extremely durable.
 This pan is shown holding fourteen 85g rolls (they're large).

 [su_highlight background=”#ffffdc” color=”#444444″]2.[/su_highlight] USA Pan 8-inch square pan.

 This 8×8-inch USA Pan is great for packing in smaller, 65g weight rolls.
 The pan has a natural nonstick liner, which makes cleanup a breeze.
 This pan is shown holding sixteen 65g rolls.

 For buns, I use these Nordic Ware half-sheet pans (18 x 13-inches) lined with parchment paper.
 These conduct heat very well and are spacious enough to hold large buns.
 This pan is shown holding five 120g hamburger buns.